 If you’re ready to learn more about affiliate marketing, grab the free ebook here!

 Quick Note on Starting a Blog

 Haven’t started a blog yet?
 Blogging has an extremely low start-up cost: You really only need to pay for web hosting (I recommend getting it through Bluehost because it’s only $2.95 a month) and a domain name for your blog.
 (And you get your domain name FREE with Bluehost too.)

 For the complete step-by-step tutorial on how to start your blog at a low cost, you can check out my guide on how to start a blog here.

-You can also sign up for Blogging Bootcamp, my free email course that has helped hundreds of subscribers start their blogs…
+You can also sign up for Blogging Bootcamp, my free email course that has helped thousands of my students start their own blogs…

 And now let’s get into the interview with Michelle!